jimmywengzj/SERE-Projet/report.md

 We used Malzilla tool (available here https://malzilla.org) to decode the script.
 ![](img/05.PNG)

 Now the 2 parts of javascript can be put together.
-But still, the script is broken : we got errors when we try to execute it
+But still, the script is broken : we got errors when we tried to execute it

 ## Clean up
 The script is messed up and we need to beautify the code using https://beautifier.io